 Systems of lines or points: A system of four co-planar concurrent lines (meeting at the same point) is dual to a system of four collinear points and the cross ratio is its invariant.
-A system of five general co-planar lines forms two invariants
+A system of five general co-planar lines forms two invariants invariant is undefined.

-If the three lines forming the matrix M^{\wedge} are concurrent, the matrix becomes singular and the invariant is undefined.
+If the three lines forming the matrix M^{\wedge} are concurrent, the matrix becomes singular and the formed.

-A system of five co-planar points is dual to a system of five lines and the same two invariants are formed.
 These two functional invariants can also be formed as two cross ratios of two co-planar concurrent line quadruples; see Figure 8.20.
 Note that even though combinations other than those given in Figure 8.20 may be formed, only the two presented functionally independent invariants exist.